 The region also has a royal castle, Gråsten Castle, which is the beautiful summer residence of Her Majesty Queen Margrethe II and her family.
 Nearby in Møgeltønder, you will find another beautiful castle, Schackenborg, which also has been owned by the royal family.

 Dybbøl is a historical landmark

-In the town Sønderborg, you find one of Denmark`s most important landmarks "Dybbøl Mølle".
+In the town of Sønderborg, you find one of Denmark`s most important landmarks, "Dybbøl Mølle".
 You find it where Denmark suffered its greatest defeat to Germany in 1864.

 Activities for families